-Mindfulness can help break the enchantment so we can clearly see what we gain when we are caught up in our behaviors.
+Mindfulness can help break the enchantment so we can clearly see what we gain when caught up in our behaviors.
 Understanding bad habits on a deeper level can help us to lose interest in old habits and form new ones.

 ■ A woman’s argument with her spouse creates a stress trigger.

 ■ An urge to light a cigarette emerges.